 - Have RECENT ONSET cold/flu/COVID-19 symptoms such as a fever, chills, runny nose, cough, sore throat, loss of taste/smell, malaise, fatigue, or headache.

 - Have had a known exposure to ANY illness.
 For example, if you went over a friend’s house yesterday and today those friends are all vomiting because of a stomach bug that is going around, it is very possible you will be vomiting tomorrow and spreading germs unknowingly today.
 Furthermore, if any member of your or your child(ren)’s household is ill, it is highly likely that you or your child(ren) will catch the same illness.
 We ask you to stay home even if only one person in your household is ill.

 - Have a known or potential COVID-19 exposure.
-If you, your child(ren), or anyone in your household has been exposed to COVID-19, we ask that you stay home for at least 14 days following said exposure.
+If you, your child(ren), or anyone in your household has been exposed to COVID-19, we ask and expect that you follow the current CDC recommendations for quarantine length.